Hilaire Belloc and G. K. Chesterton: Meeting

 When I first met Belloc he remarked to the friend who introduced us that he was in low spirits.
 His low spirits were and are much more uproarious and enlivening than anyone else's high spirits.
 He talked into the night, and left behind in it a glowing track of good things [...]
 What he brought into our dream was his Roman appetite for reality and for reason in action, and when he came to the door there entered with him the smell of danger.

-Collaboration

 Early collaboration

 I am delighted with what I have read in the Daily Mail.
 Hit them again.
 Hurt them.
 Continue to binge and accept my blessing.
 Give them hell.